-Why are students not persevering through the problem solving method to reach a solution of open ended multi step equations?
-Students are not able to comprehend the questions.
-Why are students unable to comprehend the questions?
-Students have splintered skills and have missed foundational components of the vertical alignment of standards.
-Root Causes Students need to learn the conceptual math components to understand why they are learning what they are learning.
-Teachers are trying to cover the breadth of the curriculum instead of the depth.
+- 1. Students have splintered skills due to missing foundational components of the vertical alignment of standards. - 2.
+Teachers are trying to cover the breadth of the curriculum instead of the depth. - 3.
 Students have trouble understanding their learning objective for the day and how it is to be demonstrated.

 Students require basic English/Reading skills to be successful in their school career.
-The ILEARN measures the growth of that success.
+The iLearn measures the growth of that success.
 NWMS is looking at those students that are in the Below Average range of proficiency to target and provide interventions.
 Students require basic English/Reading skills upon graduation from high school.
 The College and Career Readiness Benchmarks for the current SAT predict a 75% likelihood of achieving a C or higher in related first- semester, credit-bearing college courses.
 The benchmarks are set at the section level, so there is a benchmark for Evidence-Based Reading and Writing that is set at 470.
 Utilizing PSAT data as a predictor for SAT performance allows us to ensure a higher level of success.
-Why are 50% of our middle school students not passing the ELA portion of ILEARN?
+Why are 59% of our middle school students not passing the ELA portion of ILEARN?
 Students are not learning the skills and standards to be proficient at grade level.
 Why are students not learning the skills and standards to be proficient at grade level?
 Students are unable to access the content.
 Why are students unable to access the content?
 The content is not scaffolded to meet students where they are currently performing.
-Why is the content not scaffolded to meet students where they are currently performing?
-Teachers are not planning scaffolding within the lessons.
+Why is the content not scaffolding within the lessons.
 Why are teachers not planning scaffolding within the lessons?
-Teachers need training on scaffolding instruction to meet students where they are level.
+Teachers are not planning scaffolding instruction to meet students where they are devel.
+Why are teachers not planning scaffolding instruction to meet students where they are.
 Why are students not learning the skills and standards to be proficient at grade level.
-Why are 48% of our students not reaching the benchmark on the EBRW section of the SAT?
-Students are not learning the skills and standards to be proficient at grade level.
 Why are students not learning the skills and standards to be proficient at grade level.
-Why are students not eaccess the content.
+Why are students not learning the skills and standards to be proficient at grade level.
+Why are students not learning the skills and standards to be proficient at grade level.
 Why are students not scaffolded to meet students where they are currently performing.
+Why are students unable to access the content.
+Why are students unable to access the content.
 Why are students not scaffolded to meet students where they are currently performing.
+Why are students unable to access the content?
+The content is not scaffolded to meet students where they are currently performing.
 Why are students not scaffolded to meet students where they are currently performing.
-Why are students is not scaffolded to meet students where they are currently performing.
-Root causes: 1.
-Teachers need training to include scaffolding in their daily instruction.
+Why are students on the scaffolding within the lessons.
+Why are teachers and planning scaffolding within the lessons.
+Why are teachers not planning scaffolding within the lessons.
+Why are teachers not plann